abinit/abinit/doc/mkdocs-user-guide/abinit.md

 when using more than N processors but with less than N processors)

 In ABINITv7, N was set at N=100.
 However, with ABINITv8, N has been switched to 2.
-It can be changed "by hand", though : modify NPROC_NO_EXTRA_LOG in src/10_defs/defs_basis.F90 and recompile.
+It can be changed "by hand", though: modify NPROC_NO_EXTRA_LOG in src/10_defs/defs_basis.F90 and recompile.
 See src/95_drive/iofn1.F90 for more explanation.

 ## 7 Numerical quality of the calculations